-If you experienced life-changing injuries due to a negligent truck driver, a Lubbock truck accident lawyer from our firm can determine if you qualify for compensation.
-You may be entitled to compensation for your medical bills, pain and suffering, lost income, and various out-of-pocket expenses.
+If you experienced life-changing injuries due to a negligent truck driver, a Lubbock, TX, truck accident lawyer from our firm can determine if you qualify for compensation.
+You may be able to recover financial awards for your medical bills, pain and suffering, lost income, and various out-of-pocket expenses.

-We Can Pursue These Damages on Your Behalf
+Our Lubbock Attorneys Can Pursue Truck Accident Damages on Your Behalf

-Our Loncar Lyon Jenkins team can pursue money damages for you after your truck collision in Lubbock, whether through an insurance claim or civil personal injury lawsuit.
-If you suffered injuries in a truck accident, compensable losses in your case could include:
+Our Loncar Lyon Jenkins team can pursue monetary damages for you after your truck collision in Lubbock, whether through an insurance claim or civil personal injury lawsuit.
+Compensable losses in your case could include:

 - Pain and suffering